exasol/azure-data-factory-functions/doc/user_guide.md

 As operating system pick 'Windows', ()this is because we use a .dll from the Exasol ADO .NET data provider that's not crossplatform.)

-Press 'Review + Create' and then press ''Create'.
+Press 'Review + Create' and then press 'Create'.

 You'll get a notification saying 'Deployment is underway'.
 This might take a minute.